 Pharmaceutical companies can request the registration of orphan drugs by submitting complete information from the early phases of investigation (preclinical phase, and phases I and/or II of pharmacological clinical trials), as stated in ANMAT Regulation No. 4,622/2012 and clinical trials regulations.

 5. Is there an expedited pathway for Orphan Drugs?

-There is an expedited pathway for registering orphan drugs registered in a country included in Annex I of Executive Decree No. 150/1992 (countries with high sanitary surveillance, such us: Denmark, Japan, the U.S.A., Israel, Germany, the U.K., Spain, Italy, and France) and that has completed the pharmacological clinical trials phase III.
+There is an expedited pathway for registering orphan drugs that are already registered in one of the countries included in Annex I of Executive Decree No. 150/1992 (countries with high sanitary surveillance, such us: Denmark, Japan, the U.S.A., Israel, Germany, the U.K., Spain, Italy, and France) and that have completed the pharmacological clinical trials phase III.
 This procedure consists on registering the orphan drug by submitting the foreign marketing authorization, bioavailability data and a project of label, leaflet and prospect.
 The orphan drug will be registered under the same conditions of registration and commercialization authorized in the Annex I country.

 6. Are foreign marketing authorizations recognized in your jurisdiction for Orphan Drugs?
 If yes, marketing authorizations from which countries are recognized?

 Yes, but only for product registration and for compassionate use purposes.
 For registration purposes, the countries recognized are listed in Annexes I and II of Executive Decree No. 150/1992.
 For compassionate use, the only countries recognized are the ones listed in Annex I of Executive Decree No. 150/1992.
 Please see Question 5 above for more detail.

 7. Can Orphan Drugs be reimbursed?
 If so, is there a specific reimbursement procedure for Orphan drugs?